MechanicalFerret/ScalingCantripsKM/README.md

 - Any fixes related to item interactions
 - A way to disable the mod for a save file and safely uninstall

+## Call of the Wild Compatibility
+Given how popular the mod is (I use it anyway) I've made sure this mod will work with the classes added by that mod.
+However if you do not use CallOfTheWild no problem, the mod is not dependant at all on it.

 ## How to Install
 - Download and install <a href="https://github.com/newman55/unity-mod-manager">Unity Mod Manager</a> with at least version 0.25.4.0
 - Setup UMM to find your Pathfinder Kingmaker install